Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes

 Here, $d_j$ ($d_j^{\dagger}$) annihilates (creates) an electron on site $j$, while $d_0$ ($d_0^{\dagger}$) annihilates (creates) an electron on the central site, $\chi_j$ and $\Omega_j$ are the amplitudes of the hopping and superconducting pairing, respectively.
 In general, $\chi$'s and $\Omega$'s are complex as $\chi_j = |\chi_j| e^{i \theta_{\chi_j}}$ and $\Omega_j = |\Omega_j| e^{i \theta_{\Omega_j}}$.
-Significantly, it is impossible to gauge away all these six phases $\theta_{\chi_j}$ and $\theta_{\Omega_j}$ ($j=1,2,3$), since in Eq. (\ref{Yjunction_Hamiltonian}), there are only four electron operators can be utilized to absorb the gauge phases.
-In other words, the ``sweet spot'' condition cannot always be satisfied when we consider the braiding in this minimal-Kitaev-chain-based Y-junction.
+Significantly, the ``sweet spot'' condition is satisfied when $|\chi_j|=|\Omega_j|$, and $\theta_{\chi_j}, \theta_{\Omega_j} = 0$, which requires fining tuning of the experimental parameters.
 Nonetheless, the non-Abelian braiding physics shall not collapse due to a slight deviation of the parameters from the ``sweet spot''.
 Meanwhile, the low-lying states of this Y-junction being braided now are not necessarily PMMs.
 It implies that this Y-junction can depict the non-Abelian braiding of different kinds of low-lying modes for different choices of $\chi$'s and $\Omega$'s.
-Specifically, there are four distinct cases based on the magnitudes and the phases of $\chi_j$ and $\Omega_j$, which are summarized in TABLE \ref{table} and will be discussed below in detail.
+Specifically, there are four distinct cases based on the magnitudes and the phases of $\chi_j$ and $\Omega_j$, which are summarized in TABLE \ref{table}.
+The fact that the proposed Y-junction can realize the non-Abelian braiding of Majorana pairs and Dirac fermion zero modes with control, in addition to the single MZMs shall significantly mitigate experimental challenges in realizing the non-Abelian statistics, as studied below in detail.